 - The publication of the anthology, Let There Be Light: Exploring How Charlotte’s Historic West End is Shaping a New South, which was the first volume documenting the history in an effort to lay the groundwork for imagining the future of the Northwest Corridor.

-- Research on how Charlotte-Mecklenburg Schools could improve parental engagement conducted with lead researcher, Dr. Ruth Green.
+- Research on how Charlotte-Mecklenburg Schools could improve parental engagement, culminating in Mayfest, conducted with lead researcher, Dr. Ruth Green.

 - Dr. Tom Priest’s research project, Will They Come When I Call, which identifies police response times in Charlotte’s Northwest Corridor.